-Make sure your doctor knows if you are also using insulin.
-You should not use prandial insulin (such as Apidra®, Lantus®) while you are using this medicine.
+Tell your doctor if you are also using insulin.
+You should not use prandial insulin (eg, Apidra®, Lantus®) while you are using this medicine.
 Using these medicines together may cause unwanted effects.

 It is very important to carefully follow any instructions from your health care team about:

 - Alcohol—Drinking alcohol may cause severe low blood sugar.
 Discuss this with your health care team.